mikelogaciuk/vye/README.md

 $ sudo apt install python3-openstackclient
 ```

-Next, navigate to dashboard and click at `Project / Api Access` and then press **Download OpenStack RC File.**
+Next, navigate to the dashboard and click at `Project / Api Access` and then press **Download OpenStack RC File.**

 Once you download file, type: